- Search The Registry

 - Street Team Youth Programs

 - Creating Support

 - My Account

 *Dorothy McFarland was born on this date in 1908.
 She was a Black teacher (music and early childhood) and community activist.

 Dorothy Hall was born at 996 Iglehart Avenue in St. Paul, Minnesota.
 Raised in the Rondo community, her home was later added to the National Register of Historic Places due to her father’s civic leadership.
 She lived there until she relocated at the age of 95.
 Her father, Stephen Edward Hall, moved from Springfield, Ill., to St. Paul in 1900.
 He established a barber shop and was a central figure in the Black community.
 He served on several political committees and helped to found the St. Paul Urban League.
 He and his wife, Harriet Hall, raised two daughters McFarland and her younger sister, Ermine Hall Allen.
-Allen, was the first African American to sing with the St. Paul Opera Company.
-The two girls inherited their musical talent from their mother, a jazz musician who played organ at Pilgrim Baptist Church, taught piano, and voice lessons at the University of Minnesota.
+Allen was the first African American to sing with the St. Paul Opera Company.
+The two girls inherited their musical talent from their mother.
+This jazz musician played the organ at Pilgrim Baptist Church and taught piano and voice lessons at the University of Minnesota.